-It might seem like a good idea to store your entire supply of an item or product together, but that is a mistake!
-There are items, especially disposable things like diapers and toiletries, that you need immediate access to, but you don’t need to have your whole supply within reach all the time.
+It might seem like a good idea to store your entire supply of an item or product together.
+But that is a mistake!
+There are items, especially disposable things like diapers and toiletries, that you need to immediately access.
+However, you don’t need to have your whole supply within reach all the time.
 If you have 5 bottles of baby bum cream in the drawer you’re going to open and use all 5.
 That creates clutter and it’s not efficient.
-Instead, only put one tube of cream in the changing table drawer and keep your back stock in a dedicated bin in the closet.
+Instead, only put one tube of cream in the changing table drawer; and keep your back stock in a dedicated bin in the closet.
 This applies to any product you use but also have a bulk supply of: diapers, wipes, etc. I loved using the Linus Shallow Drawer Organizers for products stored in the changing table drawers and Clear Plastic Storage Bins for bigger items like diapers.
 You can see I kept the back stock of our Parasol Diapers in their packaging and on a closet shelf.

 6. Dedicate space in the kitchen for baby supplies.

 If you’re like me, you were probably worried about baby products taking over your whole house.
-It’s so tempting to put all of the baby stuff in the nursery so it is out of sight and out of mind from everything else.
-But trust me: you should dedicate a drawer or shelf in the kitchen to baby items.
+It’s so tempting to put all of the baby stuff in the nursery so it is out of sight and out of mind.
+But trust me, you should dedicate a drawer or shelf in the kitchen to baby items.
 Preparing and storing milk all happens in the kitchen, so your bottles should be easily accessible.
 There are also a lot of bottle accessories that would be out of place in the nursery.
 It’s also a good idea to keep a space in a cabinet or pantry clear for large, countertop bottle related items (drying grass, bottle warmer).
-This way you can stash that gear when you want to clear the countertops for company to come over or for a special event.
+This way you can stash that gear when you want to clear the countertops for company or special events.

 7. Make sure your nursery has a good flow!

-I promise, if you follow these guidelines from Organization and Relocation, you will have the most organized nursery of your dreams!
-Now, all of our baby products have a place: I don’t have to search for anything or even go out of my way to grab a product.
+I promise, if you follow these baby nursery organization ideas from Organization and Relocation, you will have the most organized nursery of your dreams!
+Now, all of our baby products have a place; and I don’t have to search for anything or even go out of my way to grab a product.
 And the Container Store’s products are what made it all happen!
-Their Elfa closet system is so strong and customizable, and they have so many styles and sizes of drawer dividers and bins.
+Their Elfa closet system is so strong and customizable.
+Along with tons of styles and sizes of drawer dividers and bins.
 They have products to fit any style or space.
 Working with both the Container Store and Organization & Relocation has made this transition to parenthood SO much easier.